February 4, 2018 Communion

 Click HERE to listen to the message.

-Theme: We are called to be joyfully healed as we take part in God’s work of bringing light and healing to the world.
+Theme: We are “re-clothed” by Christ’s coming to take part of bringing a message of healing and transformation to the world.

 Questions: